-You can join or re-join BullBuilder, or set up a regular subscription by visiting our website at http://www.bullbuilder.co.uk/.
+Several members joined or re-joined BullBuilder during the evening.
+You can do the same by visiting our website at http://www.BullBuilder.co.uk/.
 For more information, please Email us at info@BullBuilder.co.uk or write to us at Bradford Rugby League Supporters Society Ltd, Suite 2 Buttershaw Works, Buttershaw Lane, Bradford, BD6 2DD.